 A quick story…

-At this point, I’m far too pissed to stomach melted cheese and garlic dip, so I don’t do what I normally do which is eat half of it in the taxi queue.
+I’m far too pissed to stomach melted cheese and garlic dip, so I don’t do what I normally do which is eat half of it in the taxi queue.

 I feebly attempted to remove my makeup with a face wipe which I later found under my pillow.
 Not sure what’s happened to my strict rule on always cleansing before bed regardless of intoxication.